Investing Brokerages & Advisors

 What is a micro-investing app?

 Micro-investing is a way to invest small amounts of money in stocks, ETFs, mutual funds, and other financial products.
-This type of investing is typically done using a micro-investing app, a type of mobile app that lets you buy stock or fractional shares, automatically schedule monthly contributions, or invest the spare change rounded up from your everyday purchases.
+This type of investing is typically done through a micro-investing app, a desktop or mobile app that lets you buy stock or fractional shares, automatically schedule monthly contributions, or invest the spare change rounded up from your everyday purchases.

-Micro-investing is best suited for beginner or novice investors who may have a limited amount of capital to invest upfront.
+While anyone can do it, micro-investing is best suited for beginner or novice investors with limited capital to invest upfront.
 It enables you to build a portfolio slowly that can add up over time.
 While you may not have enough money to invest in high-value stocks, you could buy fractional shares of those stocks with micro-investing.

 For example, a large online retailer's share price of about $212 may be out of your price range.
 However, for just $1, you can buy a 0.00471 fractional share in that company.